10 Reasons Not to Attend the Circus

 8. These animals will never experience anything that’s natural and important to them, such as running, playing, jumping, or socializing with their mates.
 Most of them will never see their family again.

 9. When animals fight back against humans, they end up hurting people and themselves.
-The animals are usually shot and killed after these tragedies.
+The animals are sometimes shot and killed after these tragedies.

 10. Although there are laws regarding animal care in circuses, they establish meager, inadequate standards that often aren’t enforced or are ignored.
 Many of these circuses have been cited multiple times but remain in business.